Astienth/Provolver_HalfLifeAlyx/README.md

 Launch the Provolver_HalfLifeAlyx.exe from the provolver folder.
 Turn you provolver on.
+Click on the start button in the application.
-After few seconds, it will vibrate, acknowlodging you that it is connected.
+After a few seconds, the provolver will vibrate, acknowledging you that it is connected.
 You can launch the game.

 ## CREDITS